RGFell/Cleaning-data/CodeBook.md

 ## Feature Selection

-_The following is taken from the 'features_info.txt' file that accompanies the data set and exaplains the origin and method for colecting the original data set._
+_The following is taken from the 'features_info.txt' file that accompanies the data set and explains the origin and method for collecting the original data set._

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.